Rainbow Dance

-Rainbow Dance is a 1936 British animated film, created by New Zealand-born animation pioneer Len Lye and released by the GPO Film Unit.
-Lye's second film to be viewed by the public, it uses the Gasparcolor process.
-Credits also list Australian music pioneer Jack Ellitt ("Synchronization") and Frank Jones ("Camera").
+Rainbow Dance is a 1936 British animated colour film, directed and written by New Zealand-born animator Len Lye.
+It was commissioned by the British Post Office, produced by the GPO Film Unit and was filmed using the Gasparcolor process.

 Synopsis

-A man (Rupert Doone) is holding an umbrella in the rain.
+A man is holding an umbrella in the rain.
 Then, he starts dancing, and as he does, the backgrounds completely change.
 Then, he starts dancing near the ocean, with a woman and fish following.
 Then, he plays tennis with cel-animated circles as another man watches.
 A colorful array of shapes follow, and the man sits and thinks, as the shapes come back and images come off the score sheet.
-The music ends, and a man's voice says the following: 'Post Office Savings Bank puts a pot of gold at the end of the rainbow for you, followed by 'No deposit is too small for the Post Office Savings Bank'.
+The music ends, and a man's voice says: "Post Office Savings Bank puts a pot of gold at the end of the rainbow for you", followed by "No deposit is too small for the Post Office Savings Bank".